MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-mobile-app-barcode-scanning.md

 ## Control add-in APIs and .NET-based APIs

 Version 24 introduced barcode scanning APIs based on control add-ins​ to replace the .NET-based APIs.
-The control add-in APIs support scenarios 2 and 3 for both Business Central online and on-premises, unlike the .NET-based APIs are only for on-premises.
+The control add-in APIs support scenarios 2 and 3 for both Business Central online and on-premises, unlike the .NET-based APIs that are only for on-premises.
 You can still use the .NET-based APIs but the control add-in APIs are the recommended way to implement barcode scanning capability going forward.

 > [!IMPORTANT]
 > With the control add-in APIs, there's no associated UI on the page, meaning no embedded iFrame or visual indicator.
 Also no scripting or styling functionality is provided.